-In May 2003, Dr. Dharma testified before Congress about his pioneering work in the area of lifestyle influence on Alzheimer’s disease, and called on Congress to fund a national education and outreach campaign designed to inform the public of the benefits of an integrative medical approach to Alzheimer’s.
-After testifying, he had a private meeting with the Surgeon General Richard H. Carmona, M.D., to discuss the public health challenges of this disease.
-At that meeting Dr. Carmona voiced strong support for Dr. Dharma’s work.
+In May of 2003, Dr. Dharma was invited to testify before Congress about his work in Alzheimer’s and called upon them to fund a national education and outreach campaign designed to inform the public about the benefits of an integrative medical approach to Alzheimer’s prevention.
+It was then that the U.S. Surgeon General, Richard Carmona, MD/MPH, said to Dr. Dharma, “Your work in the field of memory loss should now be considered mainstream.”

 Dr. Dharma is among the world’s leading authorities on integrative medicine and has written extensively.
 One of his most popular books, Brain Longevity, has been translated into 12 languages.
 His other bestsellers include The Pain Cure, Meditation As Medicine, Food As Medicine, The New Golden Rules, and The End of Karma.
 Dr. Dharma lectures and consults worldwide and is an ordained minister and yogi.
 He lives in Tucson, Arizona, with his wife Kirti, who is from Rome, Italy.